-The Service Contract is recognized by all Authorized Cadillac-La Salle Service Stations in the United States and Canada regardless of where it may have been purchased.
+The Service Contract is recognized by all Authorized Cadillac-La Salle Service Stations in the United States regardless of where it may have been purchased.
 The owner is thus assured of all Contract service due him without additional charge wherever he may travel.
 He needs only to present the identification card issued to him at the time the Contract is purchased to receive this service the same as if the work was performed by the service station from which the Contract was purchased.

 These contracts are available at all authorized service stations.
-Three contracts are available to cover each of three periods; the first year or first 12,000 miles, the second year or second 12,000 miles and the third year or third 12,000 miles, respectively.
+Two contracts are available to cover each of two periods; the first year or first 12,000 miles and the second year or second 12,000 miles, respectively.
 Owners are urged to take advantage of the conveniences offered by Contract ownership to obtain efficient and expert service under factory regulations for their cars at the predetermined economical cost.